Justine Larbalestier

 Update: I am very stupid.
 I wrote a blog entry about casinos, but my spam filter is set to nuke any comments that contain the word “casino”.
 I apologise to anyone who had their comment nuked.
 You can post now.
 Though given the vast tide of casino spam I get your comment will go through to moderation, which I truly rooly honestly will check.
 Rooly soon.

-1. Dave Schwartz Says:
+1. Dave Schwartz on #

 Sequel to Holes?!?
 WANT.